jalileus/python-workshop-telegram-bot/README.md

 # How to run:
-1. you need to download `python-telegram-bot` version : `20.6`, for `Linux`: open the terminal and type the command: `sudo apt install python-telegram-bot` for `Windows` open windows powershell and type the comand: `pip install python-telegram-bot`, `Note:` if you are facing a trouble downloading python telegram bot, have a look at the link: `https://pypi.org/project/python-telegram-bot/`.
+1. you need to download `python-telegram-bot` version : `20.6`, for `Linux`: open the terminal and type the command: `sudo apt install python-telegram-bot` for `Windows`: open windows powershell and type the comand: `pip install python-telegram-bot`, `Note:` if you are facing a trouble downloading python telegram bot, have a look at the link: `https://pypi.org/project/python-telegram-bot/`.
 2. after downloading python-telegram-bot you can run the `main.py` code in the platform you using preferably (Visual Studio 1.84.0) but it should work in any other plateforms.
-3. after the running the code, go to telegram and search for the bot using the user name: `@EExxEEBoT_bot`.
+3. after running the code, go to telegram and search for the bot using the user name: `@EExxEEBoT_bot`.
 4. press start, and start the code.
-`Note`: the code prints some messages to the terminal when the user use the commands to help you understand, and let you know what is the user choosing or asking for in each step
+`Note`: the code prints some messages to the terminal when the user is using the commands to help you understand, and let you know what is the user choosing or asking for in each step

 # About the bot and how to use it:
 the bot idea is to help the user undersatnd some concepts of programming such as time complexity, space complexity, and the most important sorting algorithms.